-As a history student, you can acquire skills which employers in all fields value.
+As a history and sociology student, you can acquire skills which employers in all fields value.
 You learn to analyse information and communicate your ideas clearly, to understand foreign cultures and new ideas, and to grasp new systems quickly.
 All of these skills are highly transferable to the world of work.

 Some of our graduates go into subject-related fields such as teaching, museum curation and archiving, while others have gone on to do very different things, including journalism, law, politics and civil service.

 A history degree prepares you for a wide range of careers.
 Some of our recent graduates have found employment as:

 We also work with the university's Student Development Team to help you find out about further work experience, internships, placements, and voluntary opportunities.

 Specific entry requirements for this course in Clearing are not published here but for most of our degree courses you will need to hold a Level 3 qualification.
 If you are interested in applying and have already received your results, use our Clearing application form to apply for 2022 entry and find out if you are eligible.
 You will be asked to provide details of your qualifications and grades.

 English language requirements for applicants whose first language is not English: IELTS 5.5 overall.
 Specified component grades are also required for applicants who require a Student visa to study in the UK.